limpyd/redis-limpyd-jobs/README.md

 Note that if this delay is, say, 5 seconds (it's 25 by default), and the `timeout` parameter is 30, you may wait 30 seconds before the new priority fetch because if there is no jobs in the priority queues actually managed by the worker, the time is in the redis hands.

+##### `requeue_times`

+It's the number of times a job will be requeued when its execution results in a failure.
+It will then be put back in the same queue.

+This attribute is 0 by default so by default a job won't be requeued.

 #### Other worker's attributes